S-ecki/WebShop_Scala/README.md

 Note: The data is not saved persistently, but only during runtime.

 ## What I´ve learned
-* Basic Scala Syntax and Semantics
+* Basic Scala syntax and semantics
 * Working with IntelliJ + sbt
 * The benefits of Functional Programming